 Network infrastructure configuration

-In this example one switch is used to simulate network infrastructure and make sure port of DHCP server us up.
-In this example all devices are in same VLAN.
-For larger networks it’s important that DHCP server and TFTP server are reachable.
+In this example, one switch is used to simulate network infrastructure and make sure port of DHCP server is up.
+In this example, all devices are in same VLAN.
+For larger networks, it is important that DHCP server and TFTP server are reachable.

 Provision switch configuration

-In this example factory default configuration is used.
+In this example, factory default configuration is used.
 The new configuration file that will be implemented also uses DHCP to allocate its IP address.
 This provides the following added value:

 Dynamically replace image file